Top Tips for Claiming Tax Back in Australia

 You’re obliged to file an Australian tax return if you’ve paid tax of any kind during your stay, even on a working holiday visa or as a foreign resident.

-The Australian financial year runs from the 1st July to the 30th June, and because it’s necessary to submit a return for every year you were paying tax, you may have to submit more than once depending on when you arrived and how long you stayed.
+The Australian financial year runs from 1 July to 30 June, and because it’s necessary to submit a return for every year you were paying tax, you may have to submit more than once depending on when you arrived and how long you stayed.

 If you’re a foreign resident you may be eligible to submit a tax return early if you’re leaving Australia permanently, are ceasing to be an Australian resident for tax purposes or no longer receive Australian-sourced income (i.e you’ve left your job and aren’t due to receive any outstanding salary).